YeongCC/VideoRentalSystem/README.md

 - Third step take all the video put in the file location -> VideoRentalSystem/resources/movie_video/

--Fouth step open the netbean file then you can se it
+- Fouth step open the netbean file then you can se it